sherlock-audit/2023-03-teller/README.md

 ___
 ### Q: Is the code/contract expected to comply with any EIPs?
 Are there specific assumptions around adhering to those EIPs that Watsons should be aware of?

 A: The contracts are expected to comply with the ERC20, ERC721 and ERC1155 EIPs of which any can be used as loan collateral.
 Only ERC20 tokens can be used as loan principal.
 During the audit, please verify that rebasing ERC20 tokens and other weird tokens will not interfere with the protocol assumptions.
 If a rebasing/weird token breaks just the loan that it is in, we want to know about it but that is bad but largely OK (not hyper critical) since the borrower and lender both agreed to that asset manually beforehand and, really, shouldnt have.
 If a rebasing/weird token in a loan can break OTHER loans that is a major bug that we definitely need to be aware of.

+The Teller contracts also adhere to ERC2771 meta transactions standard which is used in TellerV2Context in order to override 'msgSender' using an address appended to calldata.
+This is used for borrowers and lenders to be able to pre-approve a 'trusted market forwarder' contract to submit and accept bids on their behalf.
+This ERC2771 context is implemented using a forked version of OpenZeppelins standard non-upgradeable ERC2771 but references the upgradeable ContextUpgradeable so as to not break storage slots as this was amended after initial deployment.

 ___

 ### Q: Please list any known issues/acceptable risks that should not result in a valid finding.

 A: Known issue 1: Collateral assets that can be 'paused' for transfer do exhibit a risk since they may not be able to be withdrawn from the loans as collateral.
 Furthermore, collateral assets that can be made non-transferrable can actually 'poison' a collateral vault and make a loan non-liquidateable since a liquidateLoan call would revert.

 ____
 ### Q: Please provide links to previous audits (if any).